Metrology for temporal light modulation

 To demonstrate compliance with the new rules, the lighting industry, instrument manufacturers and market surveillance authorities must perform reliable, comparable measurements.
 However, the necessary metrology is not yet available and standardised metrics have not been entirely defined.

-The project will devise new measuring techniques based on high-resolution time-resolved and spatially-resolved imaging and contribute to standardisation.
-It will investigate and deliver validated methods and measurement conditions of lighting characteristic of flicker and stroboscopic effects.
-A model of the phantom array effect, based on representative perception experiments, will also be developed.
-Stakeholders will then be asked to participate in an inter-laboratory comparison of the methods and metrics developed for flicker and the stroboscopic effect.
+The project devised new measuring techniques based on high-resolution time-resolved and spatially-resolved imaging and contribute to standardisation.
+It investigated and delivered validated methods and measurement conditions of lighting characteristic of flicker and stroboscopic effects.
+A model of the phantom array effect, based on representative perception experiments, has also been developed.
+Stakeholders were then asked to participate in an inter-laboratory comparison of the methods and metrics developed for flicker and the stroboscopic effect.

 New methods and metrics will help the automotive, entertainment and lighting industries quantify the significance of these effects and so support development of improved product safety and consumer appeal.
 Appropriate standardisation will also support compliance with regulations and support the phase-out of incandescent lighting, and so contribute to reduced carbon emissions across Europe.